-Our approach to selecting recommendations is closer to Buffett's strategy than Graham's.
-Graham focused primarily on cigar butts -- dirt-cheap companies trading for less than the value of their assets or a really low multiple of earnings.
-Buffett tends to focus on relentless growers -- dominant companies that are in such a powerful position that it's clear they'll still be generating piles of cash for years to come.
+Our approach to selecting recommendations is closer to Buffett's strategy than to Graham's.
+Graham focused primarily on cigar butts -- dirt cheap companies trading for less than the value of their assets or for a low multiple of earnings.
+Buffett tends to focus on relentless growers -- dominant companies whose powerful positions ensure that they'll generate piles of cash for years to come.

-But just because these companies are dominant in their niche doesn't mean they're colossal conglomerates.
+But just because a company is dominant in its niche doesn't mean it's a colossal conglomerate.
 After all, we're looking for businesses that are both strong and growing.
-While the largest recommendation has a market capitalization of more than $200 billion, 11 companies have been recommended with market caps of $3 billion or less, and the median market cap is about $18.5 billion.
-The picks also span a variety of sectors.
+While our largest recommendation has a market capitalization of more than $200 billion, we've recommended companies with market caps of $3 billion and less.

 Understand the risks

 Once we've identified a completely dominant company, we analyze the risks to that company.
 After all, even dominant companies have risk factors that can potentially slow their growth.
 The fear of technological change has been hurting eBay recently -- even before the company has felt the effects.
 Investors are terrified that Google's

-So the next step in our process is to carefully examine any risks the company faces.
-We'll consider issues such as the impact of currency and interest-rate fluctuations, debt loads, regulation, the loss of critical customers, market changes, potential pricing pressures, litigation, and key personnel changes.
-A discussion of the most important factors is a major component of the write-up accompanying every Inside Valuerecommendation.
+So the next step in our process is to carefully examine any risks.
+We'll consider issues such as currency and interest rate fluctuations, debt loads, regulation, loss of critical customers, market changes, potential pricing pressures, litigation, and key personnel changes.

 Price the stock

-After we have a great understanding of the business, we conservatively calculate its intrinsic value, using methods such as a discounted cash flow (DCF) analysis.
+After we have a great understanding of the business, we conservatively calculate its intrinsic value using methods such as a discounted cash flow (DCF) analysis.
 If the company seems like a huge bargain, it becomes a recommendation.
-If it looks cheap, but not quite cheap enough, it will often be added to the Watch List as a potential value play should its price fall.
+If it looks cheap, but not quite cheap enough, it often will be added to our watch list as a potential value play should its price drop.

 We take valuation seriously.
 We only recommend stocks that we believe are significantly undervalued, and we discuss in detail the fair value of each one.
-On average, our picks were trading at prices equal to 72% of their fair value when they were recommended.
+On average, our picks were trading at prices equal to about 70% of their fair value when they were recommended.
 In other words, if these stocks simply return to fair value over the course of a year, investors would earn about 40%.
-Of course, since we're generally buying relentless growers, after a year, each company's fair value is likely to have increased as well.
+Of course, since we're generally buying relentless growers, each company's fair value is likely to have increased after a year as well.

 Our top stocks

-Of course, since many of our recommendations have appreciated substantially, what was a great pick a few months ago may now be too expensive.
-So every so often, we re-examine all past picks and rank their current attractiveness both in terms of pure upside and on a risk-adjusted basis.
-Value investing may be a buy-to-hold endeavour, but you'll still have to keep tabs on your investments.
+Because many of our recommendations have appreciated substantially, what was a great pick a few months ago may now be too expensive -- much like Intuit was.
+So we periodically re-examine all past picks and rank their current attractiveness both in terms of pure upside and on a risk-adjusted basis.
+Value investing may be a buy-to-hold endeavor, but you still have to keep tabs on your investments.

-If you're interested in trying the get-rich-slow way, Inside Value is offering a free 30-day trial.
-A trial gives you access to all our recommendations, as well as the full breadth of Inside Value content: all back issues, a DCF calculator for valuing any stock, book reviews, dedicated discussion boards, and two Inside Value special reports.
-As a bonus, if you subscribe for a year, you'll receive Stocks 2006: The Investor's Guide to the Year Ahead for free.
-Our combination of stock picks and education will help you get closer to crushing the market.
+If you're patient and are interested in investing the get-rich-slowly way, Inside Value is offering a free 30-day trial.
+A trial gives you access to all of our recommendations as well as to the full breadth of Inside Value content: back issues, a DCF calculator (for valuing any stock), book reviews, dedicated discussion boards, and five Inside Value special reports.
+To find out more, click here.

 This article was originally published on Aug.
 17, 2005.
 It has been updated.

 Richard Gibbons, a member of the Inside Value team, wants to get rich slowly, but he won't quibble if it happens quickly instead.
-He owns shares of H&R Block but does not own shares of any stock discussed in this article.
+He owns shares of H&R Block but does not own shares of any other stock discussed in this article.
 Microsoft is an Inside Value recommendation.
-EBay is a Stock Advisor recommendation; Taser is a Rule Breakers pick.
+EBay is a Stock Advisor pick.
 The Motley Fool isinvestors writing for investors.